cloudfoundry/cf-acceptance-tests/README.md

       app_helpers.AppReport(appName, Config.DefaultTimeoutDuration())
     })
     ```
-1. Document the purpose of your test suite in this repo's README.md.
+1. Document the purpose of your test groups in this repo's README.md.
-This is especially important when changing the explicit behavior of existing suites
+This is especially important when changing the explicit behavior of existing test groups
-or adding new suites.
+or adding new test groups.
 1. Document all changes to the config object in this repo's README.md.
 1. Document the compatible backends in this repo's README.md.
-1. If you add a test that requires a new minimum `cf` CLI version, update the `cli_compatibility_test`.
+1. If you add a test that requires a new minimum `cf` CLI version, update the `minCliVersion` in `cats_suite_test.go`.
 1. If you add a test that is unsupported on a particular backend, add a ginkgo Skip() in an if Config.Backend != "your_backend" {} clause, [see Ginkgo's skip](https://onsi.github.io/ginkgo/#the-spec-runner).